Dreams and Visions is a church in Baltimore that’s awake to the realities of our world and alive to the possibilities of God.

 Creating a collaborative mural in our entryway

 Dreams and Visions is a project of the Lutheran Church (ELCA).
 But you don’t have to be a Lutheran to take part in this community.
-Everyone is welcome, from all traditions.
+Everyone is welcome, from all traditions or none.

 The ELCA is a denomination that supports the lives and ministries of LGBTQ people and, does incredible work with refugees and immigrants.
 The local expression of our denomination called the Delaware-Maryland Synod.
 Bishop Bill Gohl and the Synod Council have all worked together so that Dreams and Visions might come into being!